-Throughout the year, and especially during March Colorectal Cancer Awareness Month, Harbin Clinic encourages everyone 50-years-old and older to schedule a preventative screening for colorectal cancer.
+Throughout the year, and especially during March for Colorectal Cancer Awareness Month, Harbin Clinic encourages everyone 50-years-old and older to schedule a preventative screening for colorectal cancer.

-We may not think about our colons often, but they play an important role in good health.
+We may not think about our colons often, but they play an important role in overall health.
 The colon helps absorb water and nutrients while helping your body get rid of waste and toxins.

 According to the American Cancer Society, colorectal cancer is the second most common cause of cancer-related deaths when men and women are combined.

 More than 50,000 Americans die from colorectal cancer annually and more than 90 percent of colorectal cancers occur in people over the age of 50.
 However, scheduled screenings help significantly reduce and prevent colorectal cancer.

 “We encourage everyone, especially those age 50 and over, to talk to their primary care physician about screening for colon cancer,” says Harbin Clinic Gastroenterologist Dr. H. Whitney Jennings.
 “It’s vital to get screened, because the earlier we can detect the cancer, the better chance you have of beating it.”